anskyny10/phase4project/README.md

 ## User Stories

-1. Users can create an account to access the platform
+1. Users can create a basic account (global user) to access the platform
 2. Users complete their profile to be able to view the homepage including adding their projects and selecting interests
 3. View a collection of profiles by default on the homepage with the menu options to view projects and interests
 4. Users can click to view more details about other users to see their full profile